Vibes Aren't Enough

 I'll freely admit that after Virginia Tech's gritty 23-21 victory over NC State last Saturday, I bought in.
 I believed Virginia Tech had turned a corner and was ready to play winning football.

-The Hokies handed Wake Forest the win on Saturday, directly contributing to 27 of the Demon Deacons' 30 points.
+The Hokies quite literally handed Wake Forest the win on Saturday, directly contributing to 27 of the Demon Deacons' 30 points.
 Penalty after penalty, unforced error after unforced error, and missed opportunity after missed opportunity doomed Virginia Tech from start to finish.

 Consider these mistakes: